-The project, which will begin during the summer and continue through the fall, intends to prompt reflection on the overconsumption of plastic, particularly in relation to food.
+The project intends to prompt reflection on the overconsumption of plastic, particularly in relation to food.
 It is fully in line with Allard’s long-standing interest in architecture, city planning, and environmental issues.

 HDPE-19 : Outdoor intervention, August 15 to April 15, 2020

 Infiltrations : Indoor Intervention, October 3, 2020, to January 10, 2021

 Image in the banner

 Philippe Allard, HDPE-19 (detail), Musée d’art de Joliette, 2020